rafi007akhtar/stapy/README.md

 ### `descriptive.py`
 Contains functions related to Descriptive Statistics, comprising:
+- visualizing categorical data into a table
 - one function each for mean, median and mode
 - one function for all central tendencies
 - population variance
 - population standard deviation
 - one function of sample variance and sample SD
+- range, quartiles, IQR of a distribution
+- outlier checking and elimination in a distribution
+- boxplot summary printing
 - Z-scores of a distribution.

 In order to use this, you may import the entire module: